anthonyalbertyn/log/README.md

 - Break the React components down to even smaller reusable components
 - Make the code in App.js more DRY, for example: notifications code is repeated
-- Re-implemented state managemnt for records and artists using Redux with actions and disspatchers
+- Re-implemented state managemnt for records and artists using Redux with actions and dispatchers
 - Write unit tests with Jest and React Testing Library!
-- Add a button on the record/album form to add a new artist inline if it does not exist in the artist select list
+- Add a button on the record/album form to add a new artist inline if the artist does not exist in the artist select list